 For many years it feels like every surfer is going to Bali, as soon as the season “starts”.
 But with the first raindrops coming at the beginning of the northern hemisphere autumn, people disappear.
-Well…disappear is not the right word, but less are coming.
+Well…disappear is not the right word, but fewer are coming.

 It’s not like Bali has no waves for the next 6 months.
 Just smaller, less frequent, and less off-shore wind for Uluwatu, Padang Padang, and the famous west coast surf spots.